terraform-docs/gh-actions/README.md

 # terraform-docs

-A Github action for generating Terraform module documentation using [terraform-docs](terraform-docs) and gomplate.
+A Github action for generating Terraform module documentation using terraform-docs and gomplate.
 In addition to statically defined directory modules, this module can search specific subfolders or parse `atlantis.yaml` for module identification and doc generation.
 This action has the ability to auto commit docs to an open PR or after a push to a specific branch.

 ## Version

-`v0.1.0` (uses terraform-docs v0.10.1, which is supported and tested on terraform version 0.11+ and 0.12+ but may work for others.)
+`v0.1.0` (uses [terraform-docs] v0.10.1, which is supported and tested on Terraform version 0.11+ and 0.12+ but may work for others.)

 ## Usage